sealsacademy/popcorn-assignment/README.md

 * Creativity.
 Did you managed to deliver more than we are expecting
 * Ability to adopt to new technologies.
 How fast you managed to complete the task

-P.S. if you see that you can't finish everything on time, but you still have tangible part of assignment - send it to us that will be definitely evaluated.
+P.S.
+If you see that you can't finish everything on time, but you still have tangible part of assignment - send it to us that will be definitely evaluated.

+P.S.S.
+If you have a question do not hesitate and create an issue straight in this repository it will be helpful for everyone.
+And we love when people are communicating!

 Good luck!